Alcoa begins shutting Sardinian factory eyed by Glencore

+BRIEF-Meridian Capital International Fund says it bought 8.8 mln shares of Sterling Resources on Jan 20

+* Meridian Capital International Fund announces acquisition of common shares of Sterling Resources Ltd.

-ROME Aluminium maker Alcoa Inc. (AA.N) began shutting down its factory on the Italian island of Sardinia on Saturday, laying off hundreds of workers in a region already hard-hit by unemployment and economic crisis.
+ROME, Sept 1 Aluminum maker Alcoa Inc. began shutting down its factory on the Italian island of Sardinia on Saturday, laying off hundreds of workers in a region already hard-hit by unemployment and economic crisis.

 Alcoa said "the economic situation and the burdens imposed by the European regulatory system" forced the decision, and the process of shutting down the smelter and foundry would be complete within a few weeks.